 I’ll go into more detail on their tactics in a future post.

 Beyond a few internal warnings and strongly worded letters to the editor, there hasn’t been much of a substantial response to this messaging from the clinical and scientific communities–largely because, like me, many of them were caught off guard by this recent surge in attacks on breastfeeding science, and it kind of has them scratching their heads.
 When I talk about it with them, some of them tell me they don’t have the publicity skills or budget to respond.
 Many are busy trying to stay afloat in a “publish or perish” academic culture, and just don’t have time.
 Others have been targeted with personal attacks, and are afraid to be too vocal.
 Those who have dipped their toes in the social media waters have found managing the flamewars and trolls that inevitably follow to be way beyond their bandwidth.

 This movement has been gaining traction in the media over the past few years, landing a New York Times oped and a whole segment on popular skeptic comedy Adam Ruins Everything.
 It’s being perpetuated by some of my favorite shows, podcasts, and personalities in skepticism, science education, and science writing.
 Despite this, I continue to have an abiding respect and admiration for a lot of these folks, and have faith that at least most of them are open to exploring this issue in the spirit of mutual curiosity that drives us all.

-In the coming days, I will go into more depth about the tactics employed by those who seek to cast doubt on established breastfeeding science and offer some solutions and advice for people who share this concern.
-In the coming weeks and months, I hope to get down and dirty with the science on breastfeeding, why this issue is so complicated, and skills parents can use to critically evaluate scientific information.
+In future posts, I will go into more depth about the tactics employed by those who seek to cast doubt on established breastfeeding science and offer some solutions and advice for people who share this concern.
+I also hope to get down and dirty with the science on breastfeeding, why this issue is so complicated, and skills parents can use to critically evaluate scientific information.